Amy-2015

 Grade: B

-Amy is an informative documentary that tells the story of immensely talented, yet troubled, pop singer, Amy Winehouse.
+Amy (2015) is an informative documentary telling the story of immensely talented, yet troubled, pop singer, Amy Winehouse.

 Her childhood, rise to fame, and ultimate downfall as a result of drug, alcohol, and weight battles, are all chronicled in her documentary.

-Despite the information, however, I never got the sense that I knew the singer well and at the conclusion, she still seemed mysterious.
+Despite the information, however, I never got the sense that I knew the singer well, and in the conclusion, she still seemed mysterious.

 Possessing a unique jazz/soul-infused sound and a wonderful British accent to boot, Winehouse burst onto the pop scene like gangbusters in 2003 as a talented artist with many layers of genres in her music.